-All services will have electronic records held on secure systems.
+All departments will have electronic records held on secure systems.
 Access to these will be restricted to those who have a legitimate requirement for access and this access will have specific security processes like usernames and passwords.

-Systems and databases will be subject to the business continuity policy, corporately and at departmental level, which ensures routine back ups and contingency plans are in place to maintain the records.
+Systems and databases will be subject to any policies, corporately and at departmental level, which ensures routine back ups and contingency plans are in place to maintain the records.